-- (A) Gaming facilities shall be constructed, maintained and operated in a manner that adequately protects the environment and the public health and safety. - (B) The Tribe's gaming facility in Clark County, Washington, shall be governed by Tribal Council Ordinance No. 07- 02 "Environmental, Public Health and Safety Protections for the Construction and Operation of the Cowlitz Indian Tribe Gaming Facility.""
+(A) Gaming facilities shall be constructed, maintained and operated in a manner that adequately protects the environment and the public health and safety.

+(B) The Tribe's gaming facility in Clark County, Washington, shall be governed by Tribal Council Ordinance No. 07- 02 "Environmental, Public Health and Safety Protections for the Construction and Operation of the Cowlitz Indian Tribe Gaming Facility.""

---- CERTIFICATION ---
+--- CERTIFICATION ----

-The foregoing ordinance was adopted October of the Cowlitz Tribal Council by a vote of 17 for or,, at a duly called meeting or,, abstaining.
-William Iyall, Tribal Council Chair Nancy Osborne, Tribal Council Secretary
+The foregoing ordinance was adopted Octobula 2007, at a duly called meeting of the Cowlitz Tribal Council by a vote of 17 for, 0, against, and 0 abstaining.

+William Iyall, Trjbal Council Chair Nancy Osborne, Tribal Council Secretary